Sambar deer: Reproduction

 Though they mate and reproduce year-round, sambar calving peaks seasonally.
 Oestrus lasts around 18 days.
 The male establishes a territory from which he attracts nearby females, but he does not establish a harem.
 The male stomps the ground, creating a bare patch, and often wallows in the mud, perhaps to accentuate the colour of his hair, which is typically darker than that of females.
 While they have been heard to make a loud, coarse bellow, rutting stags are generally not vocal.
 Large, dominant stags defend nonexclusive territories surrounded by several smaller males, with which they have bonded and formed alliances through sparring.
-When sparring with rival males, sambar lock antlers and push, like other deer, but uniquely, they also sometimes stand on their hind legs and clash downward into each other in a manner similar to species of goat-antelope.
+When sparring with rival males, sambar lock antlers and push, like other deer, but uniquely, they also sometimes rear up and clash downward in a manner similar to species of goat-antelope.
 Females also fight on their hind legs and use their fore legs to hit each other in the head.

 Courtship is based more on tending bonds rather than males vocally advertising themselves.
 Females move widely among breeding territories seeking males to court.
 When mounting, males do not clasp females.
 The front legs of the male hang loosely, and intromission takes the form of a "copulatory jump".

 Gestation probably lasts around 8 months, although some studies suggest it may be slightly longer.
 Normally, only one calf is born at a time, although twins have been reported in up to 2% of births.
 Initially weighing 5 to 8 kg, the calves are usually not spotted, although some subspecies have light spots which disappear not long after birth.
 The young begin to take solid food at 5 to 14 days, and begin to ruminate after one month.
 Sambar have lived up to 28 years in captivity, although they rarely survive more than 12 years in the wild.